 be able to detect a change in system frequency of 0,01 Hz, in order to give overall linear proportional system response, with regard to the demand response system frequency control's sensitivity and accuracy of the frequency measurement and the consequent modification of the demand.
 The demand unit shall be capable of a rapid detection and response to changes in system frequency, to be specified by the relevant TSO in coordination with the TSOs in the synchronous area.
 An offset in the steady-state measurement of frequency shall be acceptable up to 0,05 Hz.

+Small demand units with flexibility capabilities on household level, e.g. storages, heat pumps and electric vehicles, shall offer their fast demand response to the overall system.
+Maximum reaction times and measurement precision should be made public by the manufacturer.
+However, no external certification or notification to SO shall be required.
+A single self-declaration of the offered capabilities shall be sufficient for all European SOs.
+If the manufacturer cannot offer the required measurement precision (2g), measurement resolution (2f) or adequate reaction time, the manufacturer shall notify the SO, but the SO shall not exclude the relevant generation unit from the market for these reasons.

+Further requirements in different member states shall be prohibited to ensure open market conditions for small, decentralised loads.

 Article 30